 What is SSRS Report Builder?

-Advantages of SSRS?
+Advantages of SSRS

 - Users coming from SQL backgrounds can generate the most powerful high-level reports for their Organisations.
 Because they can pass data from stored procedures.

-- The best solution for small companies.
+- Microsoft SSRS reporting services are the best solution for small companies.

 - Option to schedule the rdl execution.